colurw/flight_sim_GNN/readme.md

 ## The Neural Network

 The GeneticNeuralNetwork() class defines a Pytorch deep network.
-Motion data from its own and the enemy plane is passed to the input layer, whilst the output layer is a categorical classifier mapped to the plane's controls.
+Motion data from its own and the enemy plane are passed to the input layer, whilst the output layer is a categorical classifier mapped to the plane's controls.
 The network is not trained through usual gradient descent methods, but by randomly tweaking its parameters until improvements are noticed.

-These random changes are enacted by the mutate() and speciate() methods - the former applies small random adjustments to every weight and bias of the network, and the latter applies a larger random adjustment to only a small percentage of the same parameters, in the hope of exploring more of the solution-space faster and also to avoid becoming stuck in local maxima of the fitness manifold.
+These random changes are enacted by the mutate() and speciate() methods - the former applies small random adjustments to every weight and bias of the network, whereas the latter applies a larger random adjustment to only a small percentage of the same parameters.
+The speciate() method aims to explore more of the solution-space faster and also to avoid the optimisation becoming stuck in local maxima of the fitness manifold.

-When called, both these methods randomise, within a limited range, the size of their effect in order to be more capable of both fine-tuning and efficient searching, as is necessary during different stages of the training epoch.
+When called, both these methods randomise, within a limited range, the size of their effect to be more capable of both fine-tuning and efficient searching, as is necessary during different stages of the training epoch.

 ## The Flight Simulator